pprunty/manim-interactive/README.md

 make run f=projects/guide/text.py
 ```

-And follow the output on your terminal for selecting which screen in the file to run.
+And follow the output on your terminal for selecting which scene in the file to run.

 To run animations from `image.py`: